 News Release from Roosevelt University

 Roosevelt University president, Ali Malekzadeh, and Robert Morris University Illinois president, Mablene Krueger, announced that Roosevelt has submitted an application to the Higher Learning Commission (HLC) to make Robert Morris University Illinois a part of Roosevelt.
 The combined universities would continue under the name of Roosevelt University.
 The joining of the two universities would help them build on their historic missions that honor diversity, inclusion and access to education for all.

 “We have been working with Robert Morris’ leadership team to ensure that it is a good fit for our respective students, faculty and staff,” said Malekzadeh.
 “Because of our complementary programs, and inclusive, yet distinct, missions of social justice and social equity, it is a perfect fit for both our universities’ students, faculty and staff.
 This partnership provides countless opportunities for everyone.
 We hope for this to be a model approach on how to successfully integrate two private universities.”

 The newly expanded Roosevelt would continue to be nationally recognized as a catalyst for students from all walks of life to receive transformational learning experiences, preparing students to become socially conscious citizens who thrive in a diverse and changing world.

-If you are attending a workshop, conference, seminar to learn new skills or presenting at a conference, RAFO has a mini-grant available to help you defray your expenses.
-The application form is available here and the application deadline is March 16.
+If you are attending a workshop, a conference, a seminar to learn new skills, or are presenting at a conference, RAFO has a Professional Development Mini-Grant available to help with expenses.
+The application form is available here (click the download button in the upper right hand corner to download and edit the form), and the application deadline is October 16.